api3dao/vitepress-docs/docs/guides/dapis/subscribing-self-funded-dapis/index.md

 ### Verifying the deployed proxy contract

-Before using the proxy contract, you should verify if the proxy contract points to the correct `dapiNameHash` and `Dapiserver.sol` address.This can be done either by viewing the code of the proxy on a block explorer like etherscan.
+Before using the proxy contract, you should verify if the proxy contract points to the correct `dapiNameHash` and `dapiServer` address.This can be done by viewing the code of the proxy on the block explorer.

 The `dapiServer` address should be the same as the address of the `Dapiserver` contract.
 Please refer to this [link](../../../reference/dapis/chains.md) for